joshnuss/vite-unified-plugin-experiment/README.md

 - Based on `unified`.
 Supports all `remark` & `rehype` plugins.
 - Simple API
-  - Loading a single post `await get(slug)`
+  - Loading a single post: `const post = await get(slug)`
-  - Loading multiple posts `await list()`
+  - Loading multiple posts: `const posts = await list()`
-- Can have multiple directories (blog, docs) with separate config
+- Supports multiple directories (blog, docs) with separate config.
-- Supports Shiki via rehype
+- Supports Shiki code formatting via rehype.
-- It adds an alias for each collection, for example a collection named `'posts'` an alias `import ... from '#posts'` is provided.
+- Adds an alias for each collection.
+For example a collection in `src/docs` gets aliased as `#docs`, ie `import { get, list } from '#docs'`.
-- It be configured to sort the content, for example based on in the frontmatter like `date`
+- Can be configured to sort the content.
+For example based on frontmatter fields like `date`.

 ## Config example

-The plugin API looks like this:
+The plugin configuration looks like this:

 ```javascript
 // in vite.config.ts